Text-to-3D by Stitching a Multi-view Reconstruction Network to a Video Generator: Extended related works

 \section{Extended related works}

-\paragraph{Pipeline-based 3D generation.} A line of recent works follows a pipeline design, chaining together multiple modules and models.
-Typically, the first stage generates multi-view images from text or a single input image, followed by a separate reconstruction model that lifts these views into a 3D representation~\citep{tang2024lgm,xu2024grm,zhang2024gs,li2023instant3d, park2025steerx}, with large models such as LRM~\citep{hong2023lrm} often used for this step.
-However, since the generative and reconstruction stages are trained and executed independently, errors accumulate across these parts (e.g., view inconsistency, texture flicker).
-Moreover, such pipeline schemes are less robust to latent-space perturbations than approaches where generation and reconstruction are performed jointly in the same latent space (see Section~\ref{app_sec:additional_experiments}).
+\textbf{Pipeline-based 3D generation. } A common design pattern chains multiple modules sequentially: a first stage generates multi-view images from text or a single image, and a second stage lifts those views into a 3D representation~\citep{tang2024lgm,xu2024grm,zhang2024gs,li2023instant3d, park2025steerx}.
+The reconstruction step is handled either by a large feedforward model such as LRM~\citep{hong2023lrm}, or by per-scene optimization of NeRFs~\citep{mildenhall2021nerf} or 3DGS~\citep{kerbl20233d}~\citep{liu2024reconx,yu2024viewcrafter,gao2024cat3d,sun2024dimensionx,wang2024vistadream}.
+In both cases, the generative and reconstruction stages are trained independently, making the overall system prone to error accumulation (e.g., view inconsistency, texture flicker) and less robust to latent-space perturbations than joint formulations in latent space (See Section~\ref{app_sec:additional_experiments}).
+The per-scene optimization variant additionally incurs substantial inference cost.

-A second category of methods~\citep{liu2024reconx,yu2024viewcrafter,gao2024cat3d,sun2024dimensionx,wang2024vistadream} also generates multi-view images before lifting them into 3D, but replaces large pretrained reconstruction models with per-scene optimization of NeRFs~\citep{mildenhall2021nerf} or 3D Gaussian Splatting (3DGS)~\citep{kerbl20233d}.
-While this strategy avoids reliance on pretrained decoders, it remains prone to error accumulation and requires costly per-scene optimization, making inference slow and computationally expensive.